vlaaad/vlaaad.github.io/_posts/2019-03-29-questionable-marks-in-clojure.markdown

     (do-something options)))
 {% endhighlight %}

-This is wrong because `disabled?` is not a predicate.
+It's simple to understand what's wrong here: `disabled?` is not a predicate.
 First, using question mark here introduces confusion, because now we have symbols ending with `?` that are both functions and booleans.
 Second, predicate is a question, calling a predicate is asking a question and getting answer, and `disabled?` in this case is an answer.
 Answer to the question is affirmative: we know for sure that it is either `true` or `false`, so there is nothing questionable here.

 ## Don't: Keywords
 Keywords are most puzzling here, because they can be invoked as functions, so it is tempting to put question mark at the end of a keyword: